Policy and Public Affairs at the RCSLT

 - Guidelines, contacts and supporting resources

 - Key contributors and date of last review

 Unfortunately, due to the current formatting of the RCSLT website, we are unable to make these webpages as accessible as the authors’ content suggests.
 The RCSLT is currently undertaking a major review of its website and will address these accessibility issues.

 See also the RCSLT Policy Twitter handle @rcsltpolicy.

 Inclusive communication for all

-Communication disability affects millions of people.
-Up to 14 million people in the UK (20% of the population) will experience communication difficulty at some point in their lives, with more than 10% of children having a long-term communication need.
+Communication disabilities affect millions of people.
+Up to 14 million people in the UK (20% of the population) will experience communication difficulties at some point in their lives, with more than 10% of children having a long-term communication need.

-Communication Access UK is an initiative developed in partnership by charities and organisations that share a vision to improve the lives of people with communication difficulties.
+Communication Access UK is an initiative, developed in partnership with charities and organisations, that shares a vision to improve the lives of people with communication difficulties.

 Led by the RCSLT, the partnership includes:

 - Stroke Association